Robin Midgley: Early life

 Midgley was born in Torquay, Devon, and educated at Blundell's School in Tiverton, Devon, and at King's College, Cambridge, where he directed plays with casts including Jonathan Miller, Sylvia Plath and Daniel Massey.

 Midgley married, first, the playwright and psychotherapist Liane Aukin, and, in 1991, the dancer and choreographer Denni Sayers.
-His two sons from his first marriage are Baptist minister Rev. Benjamin Midgley and child psychotherapist Dr. Nicholas Midgley.
+His two sons from his first marriage are Baptist minister Benjamin Midgley and child psychotherapist Nicholas Midgley.

 Career

 After Cambridge, Midgley was employed as a drama producer for BBC Radio and was posted to Jamaica, where he worked closely with the comedian and broadcaster Charles Hyatt.

 Midgley’s first London stage production, Kill Two Birds, was at the St Martin's Theatre in 1961, and his first in New York City, Those That Play the Clowns, in 1966.
-He also worked for two seasons with Bernard Miles at the Mermaid Theatre, at Blackfriars in the City of London, before taking charge of the Phoenix Arts Centre, Leicester, in 1968, a post in which he continued while simultaneously opening the new Haymarket Theatre in Leicester as its first artistic director.
+He also worked for two seasons with Bernard Miles at the Mermaid Theatre, at Blackfriars in the City of London, before taking charge of the Phoenix Theatre, Leicester, in 1968, a post in which he continued while simultaneously opening the new Haymarket Theatre in Leicester in 1973 as its first artistic director.

-Musicals of note included Joseph and the Amazing Technicolour Dreamcoat, produced several times at the Haymarket, in 1974, 1975, 1976, 1978, and 1985.
-This became a great favourite with audiences and was developed at the Haymarket from its first shorter, school's version into the full-blown musical we know today.
+The Haymarket produced Joseph and the Amazing Technicolour Dreamcoat in 1974, 1975, 1976, 1978, and 1985.
+During this period, the production transitioned from a shorter school version into a full-length musical.

 Midgley was later in charge of the Cambridge Theatre Company based at the Arts Theatre (1988–91) and the Lyric Theatre, Belfast (1992–98).